 MSc/MPhil in Climate Change and Development

-The ACDI offers a Masters in Climate Change and Development, running from January to January each year.
+The ACDI offers a full-time Masters in Climate Change and Development, running from January to January each year.
 In addition to this course there are other courses offered by affiliated departments and research centres at the University of Cape Town.
-There is often funding for Masters, Doctoral and Post Doctoral Research positions at the ACDI, that will be advertised accordingly.

-The call for applications for 2018 will open in August 2017.
+The call for applications for 2018 will close 31 August 2017.
+Candidates may apply at any time before 1 July 2017 to be considered for provisional acceptance.
 Please contact the course convenor, Marieke Norton (email@example.com), for more details on the application process.

 Global climate change presents daunting and exciting challenges, especially for the developing world, where traditional routes to development are at odds with the need for a low carbon economy.
 At the same time, building resilience to climate change and variability is fundamental to sustainable development and prosperity.
 A transdisciplinary approach that integrates the biophysical, technological, socio-economic sciences and the humanities is required to successfully engage with the challenges of climate change.
 South Africa is well positioned to engage with these issues because of its status as a developing country with good technology and infrastructure, juxtaposed with less developed communities, and an economy in transition.
 This provides a microcosm of the developing world’s social, environmental, and economic development issues.